 The Faculty of the Department of Anthropology recently voted to adopt a test-optional approach to graduate admissions and will no longer require the submission of Graduate Record Examination (GRE) scores by applicants.
 By removing barriers to application faced by some students, we aim to recruit a more diverse pool of exceptional candidates to our graduate program and allow all applicants to create the application package that best represents their abilities, interests, and motivations in applying to graduate school.

-All materials, including your electronic application and official GRE and TOEFL (if applicable) scores must be received by the December 1, 2016 deadline or your application will not be reviewed for admission.
+Please note that all materials, including your electronic application and official GRE and TOEFL scores (if either are applicable) must be received by the December 1, 2022 deadline or your application will not be reviewed for admission.